 - Trapped in Another World: Judai.
 He tried to find a way to get back, but gave up eventually.
 Johan also finds himself stranded while looking for Judai.

-- Uncanny Valley: The counterparts are an in-universe example.
-Yuzu and Kurosaki are creeped out by Yuto and Yuya respectively because they act so differently from each other.
+- Uncanny Valley: Yuzu and Kurosaki are creeped out by Yuto and Yuya respectively because they are Identical Strangers to people they are friends with yet act so differently from each other.
 Kurosaki is also freaked out by Yuzu, who not only looks identical to his missing sister, but is a Fusion user.
-Judai is the only one who doesn't have a problem, because despite having the same face they're different in everything else.
+Judai is the only one who doesn't have this reaction, because despite having the same face they're different in everything else.

 - Unfazed Everyman: